roccomaniscalco/readme-generator/README.md

   Head over to the [README Generator repository](https://github.com/roccomaniscalco/readme-generator).
 Click the green *code* button and select a method of download.

   ## Usage
-  The README Generator can be used with any (inquirer supported terminals[https://www.npmjs.com/package/inquirer#support].
+  The README Generator can be used with any [inquirer supported terminals](https://www.npmjs.com/package/inquirer#support).

   ## Questions
-  View my Github profile at (roccomaniscalco)[https://github.com/roccomaniscalco].
+  View my Github profile at [roccomaniscalco](https://github.com/roccomaniscalco).
 Please direct your inquiries to **roccomaniscalco2001@gmail.com**.

   ## License
-  Licensed under the (MIT)[https://opensource.org/licenses/MIT] license.
+  Licensed under the [MIT](https://opensource.org/licenses/MIT) license.